 On-Line Editors: You have our permission to link to any of our articles, pages, or blogs.
 However, you must get written permission from Takara if you wish to republish our material anywhere on the internet.
 Contact her at takara at magnificentu dot com.

 from Overcoming Failure to the Spirit of Nature Spirituality

 and Shamanism home page

-information is never shared or sold.
+Your information is never sold or shared.